JMB-Scripts/Michaelis-Menten/README.md

 ## Features:

 	•	Paste kinetic data directly from Excel.

 	•	Select substrate concentration and velocity columns.

 	•	Fit data to the Michaelis-Menten equation using nonlinear regression.

 	•	View fitted V_{\max}, K_m, and plot the fitted curve.

    	•  	View Lineweaver-Burk plot and have the liear regression

    	• 	 Exclude odd value from the fit for MM and LB

 	•	Clean, interactive GUI built with PyQt5.

-	•	Save plots as PNG.
+	•	Save plots as PNG or print them

   	•  	Possibility to print MM plot and LB plot

 ## Dependencies: